tanjentjs/ts-orm/README.md

 Directory structure
 =======
-* src - contains all source files
-* src/shared - contains the files shared across all vendors
+* shared - contains the files shared across all vendors
-* src/node - contains the files for use via nodejs
+* node - contains the files for use via nodejs

 Development
 ===========